-STEP ACTION 1 Be present at all times at the training site while in a HOT status, and perform NO other duties except that of the RSO.
+STEP ACTION TAKEN 1 Be present at all times at the training site while in a HOT status, and perform NO other duties except that of the RSO.
 Ensure safety is paramount.
 2 Ensure that all personnel receive a safety briefing, rules of engagement are reinforced and that only authorized weapons and ammunition are about to be used.
 3 Ensures that all weapons are mechanically safe to fire.
 4 Ensures that all personnel wear the required personal protection equipment.
 5 Maintain a constant observation of the training site at all times, and ensure that training is conducted safely.
 6 Ensures that all weapons firing blanks have blank adaptors and are NOT fired within the required minimum safe distance for the weapon.
-7 Immediately announces and calls for a self-imposed "CEASE TRAINING" and notifies the Range OIC when any of the following is heard or observed: 7a 7b When any personal injury, major weapon or ammunition malfunction occurs.
-7c 7d When a range or woodland fire is observed.
+7 Immediately announces and calls for a self-imposed "CEASE TRAINING" and notifies the Range OIC when any of the following is heard or observed: 7a Any unsafe action is observed or reported by ANY individual observing an unsafe act.
+7b When any personal injury, major weapon or ammunition malfunction occurs.
+7c When any personnel or vehicle accident has occurred.
+7d When a range or woodland fire is observed.
 7e Whenever the medical support leaves the range.
-8 8 Ensure that the ammo issued is maintained properly reflecting accountability of all CL V items during operations on DA Fm 3020-R.
+8 Ensure that the ammo issued is maintained properly reflecting accountability of all CL V items during operations on DA Fm 3020-R.